Trevélez, The Village of Ham!

 - From Granada - Driving from Granada and south on the main N-323 highway towards the coast, look for the signs indicating "Las Alpujarras" and "Lanjarón" as you pass over the mountains.
 Exit the highway and head towards the left (east).
 Roads will be clearly marked.
 After passing the town of Lanjarón and just before entering Órgiva, look for the sign indicating directions to Pampaneira, Capileira, and Bubión.
 Take a left and follow the road straight up into the mountains.

-After passing the town of Pampaneira, continue on the same road for another 30 minutes and it will take you up to Trevélez.
+After passing the town of Pampaneira (in about 15-20 minutes), continue on the same road for another 30 minutes and it will take you up to Trevélez.

-- From Malaga - take the N-340 highway east towards Almuñécar, Motril, and Almería.
-In about an hour, after passing Almuñécar and when you reach Salobreña, take highway N-323 towards Granada.
+- From Malaga - take the A-7 motorway (or the older, slower, and more scenic N-340 highway that runs parallel to the A-7) east towards Almuñécar, Motril, and Almería.
+In about 20 minutes after passing Almuñécar and when you reach Salobreña, take highway N-323 towards Granada.
 Trevélez is located only 70 kilometers from Salobreña.
-As you climb the mountains you will pass a dam and a lake on your left.
-Look for signs indicating "Las Alpujarras" and "Lanjarón".
+As you climb the mountains and pass a dam and a lake on your left, look for signs indicating "Las Alpujarras" and "Lanjarón".
 Exit the highway and head towards the right (east).
 From here follow the directions noted above from Granada.

-5. ParkingAs you drive into Trevélez, make sure to go down towards the "Barrio Bajo" or the lowest level of town.
+5. ParkingAs you drive into Trevélez, drive down towards the "Barrio Bajo" or the lowest level of town.
 After crossing the bridge, you will come to a large parking area in the middle of the village.

 There will be plenty of shops and restaurants in this area and where you will find the tourist office.